TechnionTDK/jbs-ir/README.md

 * In `SOLR-README.md`, note that `instanceDir` refers to `server` directory in our case

 ## Indexing documents from jbs-text using jbs-ir
+* If you wish to update an existing index, follow the instructions in [Updating Solr Index](https://github.com/TechnionTDK/jbs-ir/wiki/Updating-Solr-Index)
 Indexing is done according to `managed-schema` file we discussed before.
 In order to index the relevant documents with Solr, please follow the next steps
 * Go to your Solr home directory and run these commands: